Sissuire/DSD-PRO/README.md

 PyTorch implementation of **UGC-VQA based on decomposition (dual-stream decompostion, DSD) and recomposition (progressively residual aggregation, PRO)**

 A new version v2.0 has been updated.
-We have added a LayerNorm, which shows a better generalization.
+We enable the normalization.

 ## Overview